 THE CANADIAN PRESS/Nathan Denette

-A version of this commentary appeared in the Winnipeg Free Press, Ottawa Life and the Canadian Healthcare Network
+A version of this commentary appeared in the Winnipeg Free Press, the Huffington Post and the Canadian Healthcare Network

 Technology has revolutionized how we live, play and work.
 We don’t think twice about using an app to make a restaurant reservation, tracking a parcel’s expected delivery date on-line or chatting with an on-line agent to answer questions about a product we want to purchase.